 The Environmental Protection Agency (EPA) classifies pesticides as either "general use" or "restricted use".
 General use pesticides are less likely to harm the user or the environment (when following the label) and anyone can buy and use them.
 Restricted use pesticides generally can cause more user or environmental harm when not use as directed.
 A license and continuing education are required to use restricted use pesticides.
 Common examples of restricted use pesticides are Tordon and Rozol.

 How do I get a Private Applicator License?

 There are two ways to become certified for the first time:

 - Test - Purchase the Pesticide Applicator Handbook and Montana Addendum ($20) to study and then schedule a time to take the test.

-- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook and Montana Addendum ($20) and attend an all day training to receive your license and participate in a group test.
-An additional training fee may apply.
+- Initial Pesticide Applicator Training - Receive the Pesticide Applicator Handbook and Montana Addendum and attend an all day training (at least 6 hours) to receive your license and participate in a group test.
+A training fee may apply.

 How much does the license cost?

 How many credits do I need to recertify and how much time to I have?

 Where can I found more information?